Recently updated on November 19th, 2022 at 02:26 am

-Best Luxury Mattress for Side Sleepers:
+Best Luxury Mattress for Side Sleepers

 Brentwood Home Oceano

 The Oceano Mattress from Brentwood Home sells itself.
 The quality of materials and construction make it a thing of beauty and it feels as good as it looks.
-You get great hug with this mattress but also quick recovery due to its pocket coil base layer and a layer of micro coils on top of that.
-Throw in the the 2 inch gel foam layer, natural wool fire barrier and hand tufting and you have a mattress that sets the bar for quality at this price point.
+You get a great hug with this mattress but also quick recovery due to its pocket coil base layer and a layer of micro coils on top of that.
+Throw in the 2-inch gel foam layer, natural wool fire barrier, and hand tufting and you have a mattress that sets the bar for quality at this price point.
 I have had the Oceano in the Sleep Sherpa showroom for the past 6 weeks and everyone gravitates to it.
 A large portion of side sleepers end up purchasing it as well.

 Get the full Oceano Mattress Review

-Best Natural Mattress for Side Sleepers:
+Best Natural Mattress for Side Sleepers

-Best Hybrid Mattress for Side Sleepers:
+Best Spring Mattress / Best Hybrid Mattress for Side Sleepers

 For those struggling to choose between the contouring abilities of memory foam and the greater support and resilience of innerspring mattresses, there is a third and arguably better option: hybrid mattresses.
 These feature a unique combination of foam and innerspring construction.
 Winkbeds combine these two distinctive sleep technologies to great effect, thereby ensuring that side sleepers enjoy both the plush feel of foam and the extra support associated with spring mattresses.
 Side sleepers tend to gravitate towards the outer perimeter of their mattresses; Winkbeds addresses this with its dense perimeter of high-ILD foam, which is designed to prevent the sagging that might occur over time with a lower-quality mattress.